crodrigoquero/C4Imaging/README.md

 ## Project Domain Vocabulary

-- __WorkFlow Node__: Is just a Windows 10 Service with a particular structure and behaviour.
+- __WorkFlow Node__: In this project domain, a workflow node is just a Windows Service with a particular structure and behaviour.
+We can also call them as __WorkFlow States__.
 - __WorkFlow__: A series a WorkFlow Nodes working together, organised in a sequence which is intended to achieve a final result.
 - __Work Order__: Text file containing a data structure in json format which describes a piece of work or job to be executed by a service.

 ## WorkFlow Vocabulary

 - __Activities__: Concrete actions execute inside a state.
 Each activity performs a different task, such as running a script, sending notifications, or requesting approvals.
 Activities can succeed or fail dependendng of the result of a task execution, which can result in actions performed by other activities.
 - __States__: Workflow states are used for dividing workflows into smaller stages.
-In the domian in this project, a state is a windows service.
+In the domain in this project, a state is a windows service.
+States represent stages in the lifecycle of a business process and can be named with any word that makes sense to you and your organization.
+Typical examples include Dispatched, Approved, Rejected, Completed, Confirmed, Pending, etc. So teny are __verbs in past tense__.
 - Transitions:
 - Commands:
 - __Tasks__: Task is simple and atomic unit of work.
 Examples of task are running a script, sending notifications, or requesting approvals, etc.
-- __Actors__: Users and groups of users
+- __Actors__: Users and groups of users (roles).
+A work order is usually associated to an actor.

-Recomiendo leer la teoria de [State Machine WorkFlows](https://docs.microsoft.com/en-us/dotnet/framework/windows-workflow-foundation/state-machine-workflows)
+Recomiendo leer la teoria de [State Machine WorkFlows](https://docs.microsoft.com/en-us/dotnet/framework/windows-workflow-foundation/state-machine-workflows) de Microsoft.

 ## System Architecture